 Now that we have seen how White Creek ends, let’s look back to where it begins.
 The genesis of White Rock Creek—like we mentioned earlier—is nearly 32 miles to the north, hidden in a forgotten corner of an otherwise unnotable Frisco subdivision.
 If we pick up again at White Rock Lake and begin to work our way northward, we still have a Twenty-or-so mile trek against the current before we reach the source of White Rock Creek.

-Along the way, White Rock Creek flows through a string of parks and golf courses as it makes its way through Dallas proper.
+Along the way, White Rock Creek flows through a string of parks and golf courses as it makes its way out of Dallas proper.
 Olive Shapiro Park, R.P.
 Brooks Park, Fair Oaks Park, Harry S. Moss Park, and the Royal Oaks Country Club mark the way.

 The creek continues under Central Expressway and pushes beneath LBJ Freeway, where it begins again to tie together another long sequence of parks and golf courses like jewels on a beaded necklace.